Founder and Executive Director of the Art Canada Institute; Art Restitution Authority; and Visual Arts Journalist

 Sara Angel with Art Canada Institute authors at What Makes Art Canadian lecture November, 2017

-Sara Angel is the Founder and Executive Director of the Art Canada Institute/Institut de l’art canadien, a non-profit organization based at the University of Toronto that is dedicated to the documentation and promotion of Canadian art history.
-She holds a PhD in art history and is a specialist in Nazi-era art restitution.
+Sara Angel, CM, PhD is the Founder and Executive Director of the Art Canada Institute/Institut de l’art canadien, a non-profit organization based at the University of Toronto that is dedicated to the documentation and promotion of Canadian art history.
+In 2024 she was awarded the Order of Canada for her contribution to the country’s cultural landscape.
+She is an expert on Nazi-era art restitution, a subject that she teaches on.
 Angel is also an arts educator and one of the country’s leading visual arts journalists.

 an imac, showing the Art Canada Institute's roster of books including monographs on Jack Chambers, Kathleen Munn, Michael Snow, William Notman, Paul-Emile Borduas, Mungo Martin, Harold Town, and Emily Carr.